 A few weeks ago, I saw a friend and we were talking about Mother’s Day.
 I showed her the new phone that my kids and husband got for me.
 My kids keep telling people that they spent so much money on me this year…the most ever for a Mother’s Day gift.
-I laughed about that with my friend and said, ‘it’s a lot different from my first Mother’s Day.
+I laughed about that with my friend and said, ‘It’s a lot different from my first Mother’s Day.
 We were so poor back then that I gave my husband an eleven-dollar budget for my gift.’
 Then, my seven-year-old daughter said,

-Her comment took me off guard.
+Her comment caught me off guard.
 I responded by saying, ‘you’re right, we weren’t poor.
 We had everything we needed.’
 What a beautiful perspective.
 We were just trying to figure out how to be grown-ups.
 In her seven-year-old mind, her perspective is so much clearer than mine.
 I viewed our past as something that we were trying to move through as quickly as possible…maybe even as a time of failure.
 She, on the other hand, saw it as a time of learning.
 I have thought about that conversation numerous times in the last few weeks.

 We were just trying to figure out how to be grown-ups.

 My daughter helped me reframe that time in my life.
 Is there something in your life that you need to reframe?
 Are you frustrated with your slow progress in building your writing career?
 Do you feel like you should be farther along?
-Maybe the part of your journey that your frustrated with is a necessary part of the process.
+Maybe the part of your journey that you’re frustrated with is a necessary part of the process.

 I know that when we were new parents on one income, I wished we had more money.
 But, honestly, if we had what felt like ‘enough’ money back then I don’t think I would have taken the steps needed to develop my writing career.
 Sometimes the struggle is essential.